tihsu99/analysis_tool/LimitModel/README.md

 ```
 python ReBin.py --y [year: 2016apv/2016postapv/2017/2018] --inputdir [input/provided/by/Gouranga] [--unblind] [--POI] [--channel] [--region] [--signal]
 ```

-And you will see thousands of message like `Warning: ttc2018_TTTo1L_dieleTrigger2018Down doesn't exist`, you could just ignore it.

 ## 2.2 Quiet the thousands of warning message